 HOW CAN THEY HELP MOVE YOUR BUSINESS FORWARD?

-3. REFINE YOUR BUSINESS PROBLEM
+3. REFINE YOUR small BUSINESS PROBLEM

 Even though my speciality is branding and design I felt too close to my business to get the clarity of where I should take my business.
 I also needed an outside perspective on my website and overall brand strategy.
 I spoke to the incredible Kayte Ferris @simpleandseason and felt much clearer on the direction to take my brand in and tweak my website.